coverclock/com-diag-hazer/README.md

 * SBAS - 33..64
 * GLONASS - 65..96

 Support for these satellite identifiers has been unit tested but has never been exercised using actual GPS receivers.

 * IMES - 173..182
 * QZSS - 193..197
 * BeiDou - 201..235
 * Galileo - 301..336
 * BeiDou 2 - 401..437

-However, receivers that implement the GSA System ID field introduced in NMEA 4.10 may reuse satellite identifiers (e.g. I see GPS and Galileo both using identifier 9 on the U-Blox 9 receiver).
-Despite NMEA and vendor documentation to the contrary, I do not find the satellite identifer convention reliable and only use it as a last resort.

 # Devices